timredfern/pd_helios/README.md

 ## Use

-pd_helios currently builds on MacOS, tested on Mojave (OSX v10.14)
+pd_helios currently builds on MacOS, tested on Mojave (OSX v10.14).
+It should work on both Linux and Microsoft Windows with the appropriate libusb library.

 ## To build